Thanks to the pandemic the shift towards remote working has accelerated massively.

-You or your company might not be ready to leave the office behind and rely on a team scattered around the world, but the prospect that all business could work this way as standard in the next five or ten years is an idea that’s more reality than fantasy.
+You or your company might not be ready to leave the office behind and rely on a team scattered around the world, but many businesses have decided that a 100% remote company works for them, due to their workforce proving that they can be just as productive whilst working remotely,

 Caroline Saunders of 4 C Marketing, a PR and marketing agency, suggests one of the main complications is separating home life and work life, particularly when there’s lots to be done around the house.

 “The biggest challenge is distractions,” says Caroline.
 “When you work remotely, and particularly from home, the everyday tasks of washing, cleaning, ironing, and cooking surround you.